Russ Harvey Consulting - Computer and Internet Services

 The GUI

 X Windows is the GUI (Graphic User Interface) for Linux.
-It is much more flexible than either the Windows or Macintosh environments because it is not the entire operating system.
+It is much more flexible than either the Windows or macOS environments because it is not the entire operating system.
 This makes X Windows very powerful and configurable.
 Most users will have all three components installed, but they are not all necessary for Linux to run.

 X Servers